How do you build a KPI dashboard for the boss?

 Design your programmes to be measurable

 Now you need to roll up your sleeves and audit all your data collection points.
 Check that your tracking is in place on all your marketing programmes – we have a great event tracking template here to help get you started.
-And also spend time auditing your Google Analytics setup – this nifty little Google Analytics admin audit template should hit the sweet spot and help you get the bread and butter basics sorted.
+And also spend time auditing your Google Analytics setup, get the bread and butter basics sorted first.

 I like to map out the flow of a business through their funnel, from top to bottom, and check what tracking solution they need (based on their website configuration).
 This is a worthy exercise to do as you may find that you’re not tracking everything correctly for you to understand and find a solution to the questions you’re trying to answer.
 For example, you have a lot of video content assets and you want to know if they help people convert for a free trial, a micro goal would be that they ‘watched the video’.
 So in your analytics audit you need to check and set up event tracking on your website to see this data.

 |RACE||Macro and Micro Goals||Tracking/ Goal Type||Yes / No|

 Read Blog / case study

 One Month Trial

 Focus on decisions that improve your bottom line